All Practice Exams

 How many questions are on the Oklahoma real estate salesperson exam?

-The Oklahoma Pearson VUE exam has 120 scored questions: 80 on the national portion and 40 on the Oklahoma state-specific portion, for a total testing time of 4 hours.
-Both sections require a passing score of 75%.
-There may also be a small number of unscored pretest questions embedded in the exam.
+The Oklahoma Pearson VUE exam has 120 scored questions: 80 on the national portion and 40 on the Oklahoma state-specific portion, plus 15 unscored pretest questions (5 national, 10 state) for 135 items total.
+The two portions are scheduled separately — 150 minutes for the national portion and 90 minutes for the state portion.
+Each portion requires a scaled score of 70% to pass.
 The exam is administered at Pearson VUE testing centers throughout Oklahoma.

 What is the Oklahoma Real Estate exam pass rate?

-The estimated first-time pass rate for Oklahoma PSA candidates is approximately 55-60%.
-Preparation is key: the state section (Domain II: OBRA, Domain III: property management, Domain IV: disclosures) is often where candidates lose points.
+OREC and Pearson VUE do not publish an official pass rate for Oklahoma PSA candidates.
+Preparation is key: the state portion (Domain II: OBRA, Domain III: property management, Domain IV: disclosures) is often where candidates lose points.
 Study Oklahoma-specific topics like OBRA duties, the Disclaimer Statement rules, psychologically impacted property, and trust account timing thoroughly.

 What is the Oklahoma Broker Relationships Act (OBRA)?